Nanyuki

-It is situated just north of the Equator (0° 01' North).
-In 1907, British immigrants settled in Nanyuki, some of whose descendants still live in and around the town.
-Nanyuki is currently the main airfield (airbase) of the Kenya Air Force.
+It lies just north of the Equator (0° 01' N).
+British immigrants settled in Nanyuki in 1907, and some of their descendants still live in and around the town.
+Nanyuki currently hosts the main airbase of the Kenya Air Force.
 The British Army Training Unit Kenya (BATUK), has a base at Nyati Barracks.
-It conducts infantry exercises in Laikipia and on Kenyan Ministry of Defense land at Archer's Post.
+It conducts infantry training in Laikipia and on the Kenyan Ministry of Defence land at Archer's Post.

 History

 Maasai herders found red ochre in Nanyuki, the ground resembled roan coated cattle.
 The town saw British immigrants settle there during the early days of colonial Kenya in 1907.
 Some of their descendants still live in or around the town.
-Major Digby Tatham-Warter, a British Army officer famed for carrying an umbrella into battle, moved to Nanyuki after the war and lived on his farm until his death in 1993.
+Major Digby Tatham-Warter, a British Army officer famed for carrying an umbrella into battle, moved to Nanyuki after World War II and lived on his farm until his death in 1993.
 During the Mau Mau Uprising, Digby raised a volunteer mounted police force at his own expense and led them against the Mau Mau.